 Napa County has been conducting groundwater monitoring for many years.
 Since the CASGEM program includes public disclosure of information in addition to measured water levels, the County conducted public outreach to property owners to confirm their interest in participating in the CASGEM program.
 In July 2011, the County sent letters to 25 property owners whose wells have been historically monitored by the County.
 In August 2011, the County sent reminder letters to those owners who had not responded to the County's initial inquiry about their interest in participating in the program, and also telephoned property owners.
-Additional letters about CASGEM participation were also sent in August 2011 to 6 property owners whose wells have been monitored by DWR for either water quality, water levels, or both.
+Additional letters about CASGEM participation were also sent in August 2011 to 6 property owners whose wells have been monitored by DWR for water quality, water levels, or both.
 As a result, the County received responses from thirteen owners interested in participating (for a total of 14 wells) and 4 owners not interested in participating in the CASGEM program.
 Monitoring of all wells previously monitored by the County will continue as before; however, only groundwater level data collected from these 14 wells will be reported to DWR through the CASGEM online submittal system.
 One of the 14 wells has been historically monitored by DWR only for water quality, so the monitoring of this well will be coordinated with DWR so that water quality and water elevation will be conducted concurrently.
-The remainder of the wells that are not part of the CASGEM program will continue to be monitored by the County and reported to DWR for the Water Data Library.
+The remainder of the wells that are not part of the CASGEM program will continue to be monitored by the County and a subset reported to DWR via the CASGEM online system (as volunteer wells) for display and use in the Water Data Library.
 (Note: Also see Section 5.0 - CASGEM Monitoring Network - Future, for additional public outreach and well monitoring network update information).